-It gives us great pleasure to welcome you to the Christian Scholars program (CSP) at Georgetown College.
-We are the directors of CSP and are excited about building on the good work of Dr. Roger Ward, the former Director who is now the Director of the Center for Christian Discernment and Academic Leadership.
-Thank you for dropping by this website and taking time to find out about CSP.
-Let us tell you a little about the beginning of the program and its aims.
+It gives me great pleasure to welcome you to the Christian Scholars program (CSP) at Georgetown College.
+I am the director of CSP, which is one of the largest student organizations on campus.
+Thank you for dropping by this website.
+Let me tell you a little about the beginning of the program and its aims.

-On this site you will find several examples of reflective writing, a syllabus for Seminar on Vocation, and an outline of the program.
+On this site you will find several examples of reflective writing, a syllabus for Seminar on Vocation, and a description of what we do.
 From the student narratives you will see that vocation offers a rich and interesting perspective for students.

 Grace to You,